tp8990/IBM-SkillsBuild-internship-clone-website/README.md

 -and contact details

 For contact page added an php file to get connected with university though for now i used dummy info.

+js code is addded along with html for transition.